miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

 - Connecting to a Redis instance.
 - Fetching state from Redis.
-- Storing state in Redis.
+- Saving state in Redis.
 - Deleting state from Redis.

 In the example, the class name is `RedisStorage`: